 British Motor Museums

 This website attempts to offer a summary of our British Motor Museums with websites where you can explore them in greater detail.
-As well as Britain, the Republic of Ireland, Channel Islands and Isle of Man details are included.
+As well as mainland Britain, the Republic of Ireland, Channel Islands and Isle of Man details are included.
 We have included some town, aircraft and rail museums each of which do contain one or more motor exhibits.

-During the past one hundred years, Britain has played a leading role in the development of the motor vehicle and commercial transport industry.
-It is an integral, vital and fascinating component of twentieth century culture and we are extremely fortunate that so many of the vehicles which have contributed to our industry’s progress have been preserved for the interest and enjoyment of future generations.
+During the past century, Britain has played a leading role in the development of the motor vehicle and commercial transport industry.
+It is an integral, vital and fascinating component of twentieth century culture and we are fortunate that so many of the vehicles which have contributed to the industry’s progress have been preserved for the interest and enjoyment of future generations.

 Many marques that have passed into history are shown in various museums.
-Brands such as Jowett; Armstrong-Siddeley; Wolseley; Riley; Humber and Hillman, Triumph, Singer…it’s a long list, that’s just a snapshot of some of them.
+Brands such as Jowett; Armstrong-Siddeley; Wolseley; Riley; Humber and Hillman, Triumph, Singer…it’s a long list so that’s just a few of them.

 It is fitting that so many brilliant designers are remembered by their vehicles, such as Sir Alec Issigonis, of Morris Minor and Mini fame; Giovanni Michelotti, designer of the Triumph Herald and Spitfire; Sir William Lyons, of Jaguar; W.O.
-Bentley; Donald Healey and Roy Axe to name but a few.
+Bentley; Donald Healey to name but a few.

 If you plan to visit a museum/collection that is a distance away, it is often wise to check by phone/email the opening times, especially with smaller museums.
 Again, if you want to see a specific vehicle, worth checking it is still on display.